webmiddle/webmiddle.github.io/docs/control-flow/pipe.md

 function is specified, then such function is called with the last result.

 The component resolves with the result returned by the last child.

-.
-If any of the child fails, then the component fails with the error returned by the failed child.
+If any of the children fails, then the component fails with the error returned by the failed child.